k-kinzal/aliases/README.md

 or

 ```
-$ eval "$(aliases gen --binary)"
+$ eval "$(aliases gen --export)"
 ```

-Using the option of `--binary` can be used as a command instead of an alias.
+Using the option of `--export` can be used as a command instead of an alias.

 ## CLI